highest rainfall in india

 2. Record-Breaking Rainfall

-• Annual Rainfall: Mawsynram receives an average annual rainfall of about 11,871 millimeters (467.4 inches), making it the wettest place on Earth and the location with the highest rainfall in India.
+• Annual Rainfall: Mawsynram receives an average yearly rainfall of about 11,871 millimeters (467.4 inches), making it the wettest place on Earth and with the highest rainfall in India.

 • Monsoon Influence: The Southwest Monsoon winds, which bring moist air from the Bay of Bengal, are the primary reason for the heavy rainfall in Mawsynram.